DendrouLab/panpipes/docs/workflows/refmap.md

     `panpipes refmap config` and edit the pipeline.yml file.
 2. Run complete refmap pipeline with `panpipes refmap make full`

+For a full tutorial on refmap please check the [tutorials](https://panpipes-pipelines.readthedocs.io/en/latest/tutorials/index.html) section.

 ## Expected structure of MuData object
 The ideal way to run `panpipes refmap` is to use the output mudata file from `panpipes preprocess`, as this will make sure the MuData object has correctly names layers and slots.